 Nummular dermatitis is a skin condition which is characterized by clearly demarcated coin shaped sores on the skin.
 The patches may last for a few weeks to several months.
 This condition is not contagious and is also referred to as discoid eczema.

 The condition can affect individuals of any age; however it is more frequent among males between the age group of 55 to 65 years or females between the ages of 20 to 30 years.
+Males are more prone to develop the condition, compared to women.

 What Causes Nummular Dermatitis?